mustafaakin/gongular/README.md

 ## Path Parameters

 We use [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter) to multiplex requests and do parametric binding to requests.
 So the format `:VariableName, *somepath` is supported in paths.
 Note that, you can use `valid` struct tag to validate parameters.
-We use [asaskevich/govalidator](https://github.com/asaskevich/govalidator) as a validation framework.
-If the supplied input does not pass the validation step, `http.StatusBadRequest (400)` is returned the user with the cause.

 Also, note that, the struct name must end with **Param**